History of rail transport in Luxembourg: Prince-Henri network

 On 8 August 1900, the new Pétange – Dippach – Luxembourg line opened.
 This was the point of PH's greatest expansion.

-During 1901 – 1907, air brake, invented by Westinghouse, was introduced in Luxembourg, as with other European railways.
-The “brakers” could be done away with.
+During 1901–1907, the air brake, invented by Westinghouse, was introduced in Luxembourg, as with other European railways.
+The "brakers" could be done away with.

 On 4 November 1904, an industrial narrow-gauge line (1.000 mm) started operating from Grundhof to the stone quarries on the hill over Dillingen.
 In November 1911 it was extended to Beaufort and made accessible to passengers.

 At Pétange, a "Machine fixe" was built.
 Wells were dug, the minerals removed from the water, and the water pumped to a water tower by the station.
 This water was then used in the steam engines.